Apartment/multi-unit complex, Classical Revival.

 Potentially eligible as a contributing resource

 This is a 2.5-story multiple dwelling in the Classical Revival style built ca. 1897.
+The building is rectangular in plan.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are modern vinyl siding.
 The building has a high front gable roof clad in replacement asphalt shingles.
 There is one side left, side slope, brick chimney and one side right, side slope, brick chimney.
 Windows are historic wood, 1/1 double-hung sashes.
 Round window with heavy molding on second floor front.
 Palladian window in front gable.
 There is a two-story, full-width open porch characterized by a shed roof clad in asphalt shingles with doric wood posts.
 Two-story porch with Doric wood columns on first floor, slender round wood columns on second floor, and wood railings on each level.
 Single wood entry door with transom window above.

 Description generated by RuskinARC™.